sbingler/hsts-tracking-prevention-spec/draft-bingler-hsts-tracking-prevention.md

 # HSTS Tracking Prevention

-Tracking prevention can take a couple of forms:
+Tracking prevention could take one of a few forms:

 * Prevent servers from setting tracking data.